-He is a Consultant Clinical Psychologist, a Chartered Clinical Psychologist, a Cognitive Behavioural Therapist, a Chartered Scientist, a Registered Expert Witness and the Director of Expert Psychologists Ltd.
+Consultant Clinical Psychologist, Cognitive Behavioural Therapist, Registered Expert Witness, and Director at Expert Psychologists Ltd (2005-currently)

 Dr Loumidis was educated in the UK and was awarded the following degrees:

-Dr Loumidis is a member of the following professional bodies:
+Dr Loumidis is registered member of the following professional bodies:

 The British